-Combining your debt in a single loan can help you in three ways:
+Combining your debt in a single loan can help you in three ways.

 A debt consolidation loan makes sense when you have several credit accounts that you want to close.
-Maybe you want the ease and simplicity of a single monthly payment, or maybe you want to restructure your debt to lower your monthly instalments.
-If you want to restructure your debt to give yourself a little more breathing room, know that lengthening your loan term to lower your monthly instalments will also result in more accrued interest over the life of your loan.
+Maybe you want the ease and simplicity of a single monthly payment, or maybe you want to consolidate your debt to lower your monthly instalments.
+If you want to consolidate your debt to give yourself a little more breathing room, know that lengthening your loan term to lower your monthly instalments will also result in more accrued interest over the life of your loan.

 Applying for a debt consolidation loan is much like applying for a regular personal loan.
 The process starts with an online application, a visit to a branch, or a phone call.
 Then, when you find yourself on the phone or in an Old Mutual branch with a consultant, you can request that your Old Mutual Personal Loan be used to pay off existing credit accounts.

 - Your most recent payslip, as proof of employment

 *The use of the online calculator is discretionary and calculations are estimates.
 Old Mutual Finance gives no warranty, express or implied, as to the accuracy of such estimates and does not accept any liability for loss or damage of any nature whatsoever, which may result from the use and/or reliance of estimates provided by the calculator All loans are subject to a full credit assessment.

 Old Mutual loan offerings are made available through Old Mutual Finance (RF) (Pty) Ltd, a Licensed Financial Services and Registered Credit Provider (NCRCP35)